4ydan/KasaWiFiPlug/README.rst

 Installing
 ----------
 First of all make sure you have downloaded "KASA" on your mobile device and the plug is connected with your network.
-|br|Then insert your your device ip in "config.ini".
-Your default port should be 9999
-|br|Finally, you should be able to send commands with kasa.py
+Write your device ip in "config.ini", your default port should be 9999 and then you should be ready to go

 .. code-block:: text

-chmod u+x main.py if you are missing permissions running kasa.py.
+if you are missing permissions running kasa.py dont forget to chmod u+x main.py

 A Simple Example
 ----------------